The application for the Summer 2017 ECHO Pre-Health Program is now available.

 Link to Summer 2017 Pre-Health ECHO Program Application Documents

-Located in the South Bronx, ECHO is the first student-organized clinic in the New York metropolitan area, serving patients from the five Boroughs and parts of Westchester County.
+Located in the South Bronx, ECHO is the first student-organized clinic that opened in the New York metropolitan area.
+Since then, ECHO has been committed to serving patients from the five Boroughs and parts of Westchester County.
 Our mission is to provide free primary care for people who lack health insurance or cannot afford insurance and healthcare.
-Operated by the Institute for Family Health and coordinated by the medical students of the Albert Einstein College of Medicine, ECHO provides routine medical exams, social services, and counseling, as well as referral services.
+Operated by the Institute for Family Health and coordinated by the medical students of the Albert Einstein College of Medicine, ECHO provides routine medical exams, social services, counseling, as well as referral services.

 Our Saturdays begin when we meet at the clinic at 8:15.
 We open at 8:30 a.m. and register patients until noon.
 The day’s work is generally completed by 3 or 4 p.m. depending on the number of volunteers and the volume of patients.

-Orientation will tentatively be held on May 27th at the Albert Einstein College of Medicine Campus.
-Exact time and location TBA.
+Orientation will be held during the first week of June, 2017 at the Albert Einstein College of Medicine Campus.
+Exact time and date is TBD.

 For questions about the ECHO Pre-Health Summer Program, email our Pre-Health Coordinator.